rjzielinski/lpme-project/README.md

 - Log in to the Data Archive, accessed [here](https://ida.loni.usc.edu/login.jsp?project=ADNI).
 - Under the "Download" tab at the top of the page, select "Image Collections".
-- Select "Advanced Search", and check the boxes for the ADNI 1 project phase, MRI modality, and T1 weighting.
-Then search for the relevant images.
+- Select "Advanced Search", and check the boxes for the ADNI 1, ADNI 2, and ADNI 3 project phases, MRI modality, Sagittal acquisition plane, 3D acquisition type, and T1 weighting.
+We can then use the image description option to search for the relevant images.
+First, enter "MP-RAGE" in the image description box and click search.
 - Select all of the images returned in the search results and add to a collection.
+- Repeat this process for the image descriptions, "MPRAGE", "MP-RAGE REPEAT", and "MPRAGE REPEAT".
 - Navigate to your collection under the "Data Collections" tab and select all the images.
-Then hit the "1-Click Download" button, and click the "Zip File 1" link on the subsequent window to initiate the download process.
-Note that this will be a large download and will likely take a long time to complete.
+Then hit the "Advanced Download" button, configure the number of zip files to meet your needs.
+Note that these will be large downloads and will likely take a long time to complete.
 - Move your downloaded dataset to the `data/` directory and unzip the file to `data/adni`.
 Now you are ready to proceed to the image preprocessing steps in `code/03_adni_mri_preprocess.qmd`.